georgejmx/georgejmx/docs/setup.md

 # Setup

+## Testing

+Execute `npm install; npm test`

+## Linting

+Execute `npm run lint`

 ## Build from source

-_Requires node and npm installed_
+_Requires node and npm installed at versions listed in the package.json_

 -   Setup a database

-  - Create dev postgres continaer; `sudo docker run --name thepostgres -d -e POSTGRES_PASSWORD=somethingsecure -p 5432:5432 postgres`
+    -   Create dev postgres container; `docker run --name thepostgres -d -e POSTGRES_PASSWORD=somethingsecure -p 5432:5432 postgres`
-  - Load in correct data to it; `cat prisma/backups/1.sql | sudo docker exec -iu postgres thepostgres psql`
+    -   Load in correct data to it; `cat your/data.sql | docker exec -iu postgres thepostgres psql` or alternatively run `npx prisma db push` to add a schema to a blank database

+-   Launch dev server

+    ```bash
+    npm install
+    npm run bundle
+    npm run dev
+    ```

+    -   See [Dockerfile](../Dockerfile) for prod setup
-  - The current _.env_ file properly configures a local server to the above container
+    -   A _.env_ file has been generated to properly configure a local server to the above container.
+The dev password is **example**
-- Build frontend
-  - `cd frontend`.
-Run `npm install`, followed by `npm run build`.
-This uses _Vite_ to build a bundle that can be served by the backend
-  - _This can be edited and rebuilt using `npm run dev` to develop on before making further changes, this would not sync with backend however_
-- Build server
-  - Again; `npm install`.
-Then `npm run dev` will spin everything up for development.
-See [Dockerfile](../Dockerfile) for prod setup

 ## Running from docker